ravigajul/PlayWrightForMe/README.md

 ## Trouble shooting
 1. If you encounter no tests found, ensure that the test is named *.spec.ts or *.test.ts .
 The file should be having keywords spec or test and having extensions .ts or .js or .mjs. - https://playwright.dev/docs/test-configuration#filtering-tests
 2. Remember to use forward slashed when running the tests through cli - https://playwright.dev/docs/test-cli
 3. When the debug doesn't work with playwright test for vscode extension,  downgrade vscode extension to 1.0.22.
+Also ensure the node version and vscode major version is same

 ## References